ebli8053/nim/README.md

 # Installation and running this project stub

-First, make sure to install `npm` in some way.
+First, make sure to install `npm`.
 It is the package manager commonly used with javascript and node.js.
 You can verify the installation with `npm --version` in the terminal.

 Then install the required packages and dependencies with `npm install --include=dev`.
 This will read the file `package.json` and install what it needs to compile, run, test and lint the project.
-By running jest, eslint and tsc with the command `npx`, you can also make sure to use exactly the right version of them, so it matches the versions used to develop this stub.
+By running jest, eslint and tsc via the command `npx`, you also make sure to use exactly the right version of them, so it matches the versions used to develop this project stub.

 - To run the tests, run `npx jest`.
 The configuration is specified in `.eslintrc.js`.
 You don't need to recompile the typescript manually.
 - To lint, run `npx eslint .`.
 The configuration is specified in `.eslintrc.js`